vlmoon99/flutterchain/README.md

 ></script>
 ```

-6. Set minSdkVersion 19 in the android/app/build.gradle file and add android:usesCleartextTraffic="true" in manifest
+2. Set minSdkVersion 19 in the android/app/build.gradle file and add android:usesCleartextTraffic="true" in manifest
-7. Add this to android manifest <uses-permission android:name="android.permission.INTERNET"/>
+3. Add this to android manifest <uses-permission android:name="android.permission.INTERNET"/>
+4. Inject all dependencies as in a example with Modular or Get it , etc.
+    or use default constructor in provided classes (Not recommended)
-8. Init flutterchain lib after WidgetsFlutterBinding.ensureInitialized()
+5. Init flutterchain lib after WidgetsFlutterBinding.ensureInitialized()
     in main function()

     ```
      WidgetsFlutterBinding.ensureInitialized();
      await initFlutterChainLib();
     ```

-9. Run `flutter pub get` to get the necessary dependencies.
-10. Run `flutter run` to run the example.

-## Example of code

-`wdq`

 ## Running Examples